rezer-bleede/dbt-rowlineage/demo/README.md

 The command builds a Python image that installs `dbt-postgres` and the published `dbt-rowlineage` package, waits for Postgres to become healthy, runs the dbt project, and executes a lineage export script.
 It also starts a small UI service that can render mart rows and their upstream lineage.

+> **Note:** Earlier iterations of this demo referenced a `rowlineage` adapter type.
+The plugin is adapter-agnostic, so the bundled `profiles.yml` now uses the standard `postgres` adapter to avoid dbt import errors.

 ## What gets created